Equations in Burnside groups: The space of marked groups

-\paragraph{Shortenable limit groups.} We now fix a property $\mathcal P$ of groups.
-In practice we shall use the following one: a group $H$ has $\mathcal P$ if every abelian subgroup of $H$ is finitely generated.
+\paragraph{Shortenable limit groups.} For the remainder of this section, we fix a property $\mathcal P$ of groups.

+\begin{exam*} In practice we shall use the following one: a group $H$ has $\mathcal P$ if every abelian subgroup of $H$ is finitely generated.
 Nevertheless in other contexts the required property can be slightly different.
+For instance \cite{Weidmann:2019ue} uses the following property: group $H$ has $\mathcal P$ if every almost abelian subgroup of $H$ is finitely generated.
+Since this section aims to be as general as possible, we will not use a specific property $\mathcal P$ for the moment. \end{exam*}